 LESSAINT "BLUE" BROUSSARD

-Julius Broussard also recounts a time in which Lessaint broke his arm while working offshore.
-The accident resulted in breakage, but Lessaint was able to walk home from work and take a bath that evening.
+Julius Broussard also recounts a time in which Lessaint broke his arm.
+While working offshore, an accident resulted in this breakage, but Lessaint was able to walk home from work and take a bath that evening.
 Lessaint was said to then take a bus to Marine Hospital in New Orleans to have his arm set and put into a cast.

 Lessaint “Blue” Broussard passed away in 1957, leaving behind his wife Anna Faulk Broussard, his four sons, Huey, Henry, Julius, and Maxie, and one daughter, Clarence Louviere.
-In Lessaint Broussard’s lifetime he was involved with the Seafood Workers Union and was a lifetime member of St. Michael Catholic Church.
-Lessaint “Blue” Broussard represents the strong work ethic, a deep religious belief and a steel-like constitution of his generation.
+In Lessaint Broussard’s lifetime he was involved with the French Club as well as the Seafood Workers Union and was a lifetime member of St. Michael’s Church in Biloxi.
+Lessaint “Blue” Broussard represents the steadfast love and enduring present in so many of the seafood industry of that generation.

 Lessaint “Blue” Broussard was born Youngsville, Louisiana in 1898, and despite being the shortest in a family of tall men, he would one day reach the height of 5’8.
 Growing up alongside his brothers, Lessaint was very robust and enjoyed the chance to show his strength (fight).
 From a young age, Lessaint showed more interest in work than in school.
 At the age of six, his father sent him to school only for Lessaint to return before the school day was complete and decide that he would not attend.
 His father gave him the option of either attending school or going to work, Lessaint chose the latter option.